joysticktv/joysticktv.github.io/live_streaming.md

 smooth and clear stream, and a fuzzy stream.
 If you're not familiar with these options, we recommend starting with the non-advanced settings above first.

+### First, gather information

+1. Find the max resolution of your camera, and write that down somewhere.
+1. Visit <a href="https://www.speedtest.net/" rel="nofollow" target="_blank">SpeedTest.net</a> and get your **upload** speed, and write that down.
+1. Make sure you know what stream software you're using (e.g. OBS, Lovense StreamMaster)
+1. Know your operating system (e.g. Windows 11, MacOS)

 Use your camera's max resolution, and internet upload speed to help you decide which settings will work best.
 Be sure to not select any resolution or setting that's higher than your computer can handle.